-- It’s always too expensive, when the price or fee is far greater than the value.
+- It’s always too expensive, when the price or fee is considerably greater than the value.

-- It’s always great value, when the price or fee is far lower than the value.
+- It’s always great value, when the price or fee is considerably lower than the value.

 Here’s the thing about slashing your prices: Your prospective customers or clients can go to Google and find 20 lower priced alternatives to you, in minutes.

 Here’s the thing about increasing your value: High value providers are rare.
 Rare value comes at a premium, which the right clients are happy to pay for.

 The following 3 questions will help you identify why you are attracting too many fee sensitive inquiries.
 Go through each question and spend a moment to consider your answers.